types of automation testing

 Manual testing requires humans to sit in front of computers and carefully execute each step of the testing process.
 This type of mundane task is often associated with significant human errors.
 Automation testing is more efficient because it keeps the errors to almost zero.

-How Test Automation Can Benefit You
+How Automation in Software Testing Can Benefit You

 • A faster and more efficient process